KarrLab/obj_tables/docs/migration.rst

     Example migration of file :obj:`biomodel_x.xlsx`.
     Three Git repositories are involved: :obj:`obj_model`, :obj:`wc_lang`, and :obj:`biomodel_x`.
-    Time increases up the page, and within any repository later commits depend on earlier ones.
+    Time increases upward, and within any repository later commits depend on earlier ones.
-    :obj:`wc_lang` is a schema repo that is used by the data repo :obj:`biomodel_x`.
+    :obj:`wc_lang` is a schema repo that defines the data model for files stored in the data repo :obj:`biomodel_x`.
-    The earliest illustrated commit of :obj:`biomodel_x` contains a version of :obj:`biomodel_x.xlsx` that depends on the earliest commit of :obj:`wc_lang`, as indicated by the dashed arrows.
+    The earliest illustrated commit of :obj:`biomodel_x` contains a version of :obj:`biomodel_x.xlsx` that depends on the earliest commit of :obj:`wc_lang`, as indicated by the dashed arrow.
     Two commits update :obj:`wc_lang`.
-Assuming that these commits modify :obj:`wc_lang`\ 's data model, :obj:`biomodel_x.xlsx` must be migrated.
-The migration automatically makes :obj:`biomodel_x.xlsx` consistent with the latest commit of :obj:`wc_lang` (solid purple arrow).
+If these commits modify :obj:`wc_lang`\ 's schema, then :obj:`biomodel_x.xlsx` must be migrated.
+The migration (solid purple arrow) automatically makes the data in :obj:`biomodel_x.xlsx` consistent with the latest commit of :obj:`wc_lang`.

-We classify the ways in which a schema can be changed into these categories:
+We decompose the ways in which a schema can be changed into these categories:

 * Add a :obj:`obj_model.core.Model` (henceforth, *Model*) definition
 * Remove a *Model* definition